 For all these criticisms, Yang is a broad and visionary poet, and not just because of his ambitions to combine a form of European-inflected modernist poetry with two thousand years of Chinese verse and culture.
 For me, personally, he points toward a distinctive kind of modernity: at home in multiple traditions, both a Chinese poet and a ‘Non-China’ poet, or a sublated synthesis of the two.

-Over the course of writing this piece, I discovered a coincidental link between the two of us which has subtly changed how I see Yang.
+Over the course of writing this piece, I discovered a coincidental link between the two of us which changed how I see Yang.
 A few weeks ago, my mum saw my copy of Narrative Poem poking out of my bag and recognised Yang’s face – or, rather, his distinctive, flowing locks – on the back-cover.
 She said that he’d taught her Mandarin for a few months in the mid-90s when she was doing a course at the University of Westminster.
 I pressed her for details, but she couldn’t remember much – he was very ‘cool’ and ‘casual’ apparently.

 The next time I saw her, she gave me a pamphlet, Where the Sea Stands Still, which Yang had given her in 1996.
-There was a dedication scrawled on the first page that my mum couldn’t read – Yang obviously had done a great job with my mum.
+There was a dedication scrawled on the first page that my mum couldn’t read – Yang obviously hadn’t done a great job with my mum.
 After messaging back and forth with a Chinese friend, she told me that it said: ‘No beauty is without cruelty.’

-Initially, I found it a bit icky that this was what he’d inscribed on a book to my mum, then I settled on embarrassment at his seemingly oblivious (and absolute) pretension.
+Initially, I found it a bit icky that this was what he’d inscribed on a book to my mum, then I settled on embarrassment at his oblivious pretension.
 He must have been trying to conjure those famous lines from the beginning of Rilke’s first Duino Elegy which in J.B.
 Leishman’s translatorese go:

 For Beauty’s nothing